 Using the Change Picture Tool

-However, if I’ve resized the image or clip art to fit a particular space, the Change Picture tool will replace the image with another one while keeping the image size close to the same.
+However, if I’ve resized the image or clip art to fit a particular space, the Change Picture tool will replace the image with another one while keeping the image size and formatting close to the same.

 Using the Selection Pane

 This time-saving secret will come in handy when you are working with several pieces of clip art or text boxes on one page.
 Sometimes I like to use several different objects (clip art, page borders, text boxes, shapes, etc.) when I’m building printables.
 When you put all these different objects on one page you end up layering them.
 I’ll discuss how to layer objects in the next tip, but for now, we are going to focus on “naming” them.

 When you use the selection pane you can easily select objects, change their order, or change their visibility.
 As you add objects to a page it’s a good idea to name them.
 This makes finding an object much easier when you want to move, replace, or delete it.

 I’ve used my monthly newsletter templates in the example below.
 This page has a ton of images, text boxes, shapes, etc. They are also layered so that certain objects are in front of or behind other objects.
 As I placed these objects on the page, I gave each one a name in the selection pane on the right.

 To access the selection pane select an image > click on (Picture Tools) Format Tab > Selection Pane